R-J/Incognito/README.md

-Incognito (alpha!)
+Incognito
 =========

-Plugin for Vanilla forum that allows logged in users to post as anonymous user.
+Plugin for Vanilla forum that allows logged in users to post as one dedicated and as such, anonymous user account.

-By default all comments and discsussions are done in the name of the system user.
-So before using that plugin, you should add a new user "anonymous" or something like that, look up the user id (eg 123) and add `$Configuration['Plugins']['Incognito']['UserID'] = 123;` to your /conf/config.php.

-The plugin adds a checkbox below the text input field that allows users to post as the specified user.

-TODO:
-fix ajax post back problem
-add role permissions
-check permissions for posting into that category! add prefix line to comments and discussion?
+This plugin is fully customizable regarding user roles, category permission and the user account that is used for the anonymous posts.
+By default a) no one is allowed to post anonymous and b) posting anonymous is allowed in no category at all.
+So you **have to** go to www.yourforum.com/dashboard/role and allow incognito posts for one or more roles in one or more categories.

+You can also specify which user account to use.
+You can create a user such as "Ghostwriter", "Anonymous" or "Cyrano" or whatever you like and set the line `$Configuration['Plugins']['Incognito']['UserID'] = '2';` accordingly in `/conf/config.php`